Public Engagement with Research

 at the University of Lincoln

 The University of Lincoln is a dynamic, outward-looking institution conducting purposeful research at scales from local to global.
 Committed to service and proud of our status as a signatory of the UKRI Concordat for Engaging the Public with Research and the NCCPE manifesto for Public Engagement, we see sharing discovery and learning with wider society as central to our mission.
-As an institution established by our regional community through public subscription and a signatory of the Civic University Agreement, we recognise our particular responsibility to our local and regional communities.
+As an institution established by our regional community through public subscription, we are a signatory of the Civic University Agreements Statement and have established our own Lincoln Civic University Agreement in partnership with the Bishop Grosseteste University and the City of Lincoln Council, which recognises our responsibility and commitment to our local and regional communities.

 What are our aims?